loopsocial/firework-purchase-tracking/README.md

   - To add the template, click **Add to workspace**.
   - Review the required template permissions and click **Add**.

-  2. ###  Add a new tag using the Firework Purchase Tracking template In your Workspace, click <img height="20" src="https://github.com/loopsocial/firework-purchase-tracking/assets/87154260/076fc37e-537c-4e46-9854-804c23612921"> Tags.
+  2. ###  Add a new tag using the Firework Purchase Tracking template and assign a trigger In your Workspace, click <img height="20" src="https://github.com/loopsocial/firework-purchase-tracking/assets/87154260/076fc37e-537c-4e46-9854-804c23612921"> Tags.

   - Go to tags and create a new tag from our template (Firework Purchase Tracking).
 To add a tag, click **New**.